karayabin/universe-snapshot/universe/Ling/Light_DebugTrace/doc/api/Ling/Light_DebugTrace/Service/LightDebugTraceService/onRouteFound.md

-LightDebugTraceService::onRouteFound — Callable for the Light.on_route_found event provided by [the Light framework](https://github.com/lingtalfi/Light).
+LightDebugTraceService::onRouteFound — Callable for the Ling.Light.on_route_found event provided by [the Light framework](https://github.com/lingtalfi/Light).